ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 whose closure is compact and still contained in $U_x$.

 By the nature of the [[subspace topology]] there exists an open subset $V_x\subset K$ such that $U_x = X \cap V_x$.
-Since $X$ is assumed to be open, it follows that $U$ is also open as a subset of $K$.
+Since $X \subset K$ is assumed to be open, it follows that $U_x$ is also open as a subset of $K$.
-Since [[compact Hausdorff spaces are normal]] (prop. \ref{CompactHausdorffSpacesAreNormal}) it follows by prop. \ref{T4InTermsOfTopologicalClosures} that there exists a smaller open neighbourhood $W_x \subset K$ whose [[topological closure]] is still contained in $U_x$, and since [[closed subspaces of compact spaces are compact]] (prop. \ref{ClosedSubsetsOfCompactSpacesAreCompact}), this toopological closure is compact:
+Since [[compact Hausdorff spaces are normal]] (prop. \ref{CompactHausdorffSpacesAreNormal}) it follows by prop. \ref{T4InTermsOfTopologicalClosures} that there exists a smaller open neighbourhood $W_x \subset K$ whose [[topological closure]] is still contained in $U_x$, and since [[closed subspaces of compact spaces are compact]] (prop. \ref{ClosedSubsetsOfCompactSpacesAreCompact}), this topological closure is compact:

 $$
   \{x\} \subset W_x \subset \underset{\text{cpt}}{Cl(W_x)} \subset V_x \subset K